rat-v/The-Forage-Job-Simulations/Mastercard - Phishing Campaign.md

 ![image1](https://github.com/user-attachments/assets/09f96246-1685-4151-b945-259746b20d2b)

-This is what I believe an improved version of the email could look like:
+Fixing some grammar, adding a sense of urgency, and overall making it look more authentic - this is what I believe an improved version of the email could look like:

 ![image2](https://github.com/user-attachments/assets/d4c5c491-844e-4952-9a54-41cc7983e5cb)